LeeMorinUCF/ECP3004S21/demo_25_Databases/README.md

 <img src="Images/cross_join_tables.png" width="500">

 This is not used as often but is also shown for completeness.
-Examples of these joins have the following forms.
+Examples of these joins are as follows.

 #### Left Join